 The District of Columbia is committed to being a national model in its approach to homelessness by preventing homelessness whenever possible and addressing the needs of our homeless neighbors by creating an individualized approach that improves well-being while moving people out of homelessness as rapidly as possible.
-The District will develop strategies that will allow it to be successful in federal funding competitions and incorporate HEARTH Act requirements.
-It will be critical to align all possible resources, including local, federal, and private funds to be successful in achieving the goals.
+The District has developed strategies that have been successful in federal funding competitions and meet HEARTH Act requirements.
+It is critical to align all possible resources, including local, federal, and private funds to be successful in achieving these goals.
 The plan outlines the following three policy objectives:

-- Reduce the overall number of homeless individuals and families. - Redesign the Continuum of Care to develop an appropriate mix of services and interim and permanent housing options. - Design an evaluation strategy and mechanism to track the District's progress in preventing and • reducing homelessness.
+• Reduce the overall number of homeless individuals and families.

+- Redesign the Continuum of Care to develop an appropriate mix of services and interim and permanent housing options. - Design an evaluation strategy and mechanism to track the District's progress in preventing and reducing homelessness.

-The Plan includes ten outcome measures the District will track to evaluate the extent to which we have been successful in preventing homelessness as well as helping people move out of homelessness more quickly through the implementation of this strategic plan.
+The plan includes ten outcome measures the District will track to evaluate the extent to which DHS has been successful in preventing homelessness as well as helping people move out of homelessness more quickly through the implementation of this strategic plan.
 The plan includes an initial Work Plan which will be updated annually.
 Key elements of the plan can be found in the 5-year Consolidated Plan.